 For example, teachers plan and design experiments for demonstrations as well as for students' activities.
 There appears to be trend where perceived importance of critical thinking skill relates to perceived occurrence of critical thinking skill.
-For instance, both perceived importance and occurrence for teachers were higher than that of students.
-Also the perceived importance and occurrence of category B schools were also higher than that of category A schools.
+For instance, both perceived importance and occurrence for Digitized by Sam Jonah Library occurrence of category B schools were also higher than that of category A schools.
 The only exception is category C schools with the highest ranking for perceived importance but the lowest ranking for perceived occurrence among the schools.